Article

 This phase, lasting two to four weeks, involves reviewing firewall policies and addressing considerations revealed during field testing.
 The iterative process allows for natural growth in implementation scope as you learn more about how to collect status data and any potential impacts on device performance from the RMM monitoring agent.

 Consider deferring some of the less critical aspects of the testing process to a later "Phase 2" of the deployment if needed.
-For example, in the case of Canopy's RMM platform, many customers first use the deploy files feature to get the Agent on devices en masse and then later follow up with enhancements in data collection and remote actions.
+For example, in the case of Canopy's RMM platform, many customers first use the deploy files feature to get the agent on devices en masse and then later follow up with enhancements in data collection and remote actions.

 Step 6: Data Analysis and KPI Development